MidgetBrony/Boxroom-TV/README.md

 A simple TV mod for [Boxroom](https://store.steampowered.com/app/4335460/BOXROOM/) that enables custom MP4 playback on the in-game flatscreen and boxy CRT.
 Not compatible with any modded TV models.

-CREDIT FOR THIS MOD MAINLY GOES TO MIDGETBRONY ON THE DISCORD

 **NOTE: TV VOLUME IS CONTROLLED VIA THE TV, NOT THE GAME VOLUME.**

 **NOTE: I HAVE NO IDEA IF THIS IS OR WILL EVER BE COMPATIBLE WITH OTHER MODS.
 USE AT YOUR OWN RISK.**